 Energy and water use in the existing building stock across the region, and in particular in commercial and public buildings, is alarmingly inefficient.
-The internationalized approach to architecture and construction in the region is The waste management sector in Arab countries is characterized by underdevelopment, underinvestment, and high-risk waste dumping practices.
+The internationalized approach to architecture and construction in the region is insufficiently attuned to the local climatic conditions, resulting in wasteful use of energy.

+The waste management sector in Arab countries is characterized by underdevelopment, underinvestment, and high-risk waste dumping practices.
 The sector is plagued by insufficient regulations and weak waste disposal standards.
 In many Arab countries, over 50% of all waste generated remains uncollected.
 Open-air burning is often used at dumpsites, allowing decomposing waste products to pollute the air, soil, and ground and surface water.